vfernandezmartinez/airport_watcher/README.md

 ## Setup
 ### Creating a Telegram bot
+Creating a Telegram bot is really simple.
 In Telegram, use [@BotFather](https://t.me/BotFather) to create your own bot.
 Follow the instructions provided by [@BotFather](https://t.me/BotFather) and get your bot token.
+Please keep in mind the token should be treated with the same care as with any other API token or password.

 Once you have the bot created, you also need to find out your chat id.
 It's an 8-digit number.
 Use [@userinfobot](https://t.me/userinfobot) to find it out.